AyushiMalik/Sentiment-Analysis---Movie-Reviews/README.md

 8.)
 Performed Logistic and Naive Bayes machine learning models.

 Conclusion::
 This project demonstrates how to perform sentiment analysis on movie reviews using machine learning techniques.
-The results show that Logistic Regression and Naive Bayes can effectively classify reviews as positive or negative based on their text content.
+The results show that Logistic Regression can effectively classify reviews as positive or negative based on their text content.
+The code includes the Logistic Regression and Naive Bayes Model's precision, recall, f1-score, and accuracy for better analysis and comparison.